diku-dk/futhark-website/blog/2021-01-18-futharkscript.md

 (e.g. [QuickCheck](https://hackage.haskell.org/package/QuickCheck)
-for Haskell), but Futhark is intentionally not sufficiently expressive to do this - in particular, errors cannot be captured within the language itself.
+for Haskell), but Futhark is intentionally not sufficiently expressive to do this - in particular, errors cannot be captured and handled.
 However, it is really awkward to generate and compile custom C programs that link against the compiled Futhark library whenever the tools want to test a case.

 To enable these kinds of tools, I added a third way of compiling Futhark programs: *server mode*.
 This mode produces an executable,